 And, when well-intentioned friends extend invitations or offer help, “give yourself space to say no,” Childress says.
 “Allow yourself time to be able to rest from the physical and emotional exhaustion that you have.”

-Gift that honor
+Gifts that honor

 If you are struggling for gift ideas for someone who is grieving, Childress suggests doing something that honors the deceased, such as a planting a tree, printing and framing a special photo, or taking flowers to the cemetery.
 Or purchase a small gift that reflects a special interest of the deceased.
 If the person grieving enjoys reading, a book about grief is a good option.
 To the right is a list of books on grief and bereavement recommended by Avow.